planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 -   **Deafened**: cannot perform hearing-related tasks, like listening to speech or music.
 Sign language or lip-reading may make up for this.
 Others may use Sneak against them as if they have cover.
 -   **Encumbered**: Carrying more gear weight than their FRAME allows.
 Take a general +1 Difficulty and -1 Speed (to a minimum of 1).
 -   **Fatigued**: tired and vulnerable to simple mistakes.
 This applies a minimum Difficulty to any task equal to 1 for each day of poor sleep or 2 for each day of no sleep.
 As a minimum, this only affects the Difficulty of a Check if it is higher than the normal one.
+-   **Immobile**: aware but unable to move, can still speak and observe.
+POISE 0 and no Action.
 -   **Incapacitated**: unconscious or paralyzed.
 A safer version of Fallen.
 POISE drops to zero and they lose their Action.
 -   **Rattled**: dismayed by a Rattle or other trauma.
 Prevents Rallies and Surges on their next Action, or more with Edge.
 -  **Shaken**: hesitant or afraid.
 This forces them to discard their highest die or dice on any Check.